learnk8s/learnk8s.io/src/persistent-connections/content.md

 There are a couple of scenarios that you should consider.

-If you have more client than servers, there should be limited issues.
+If you have more clients than servers, there should be limited issues.

 Imagine you have five clients opening persistent connections to two servers.